 Skip to main content

 GET /catalogs returns every catalog your Platform API key is authorized to access.
 Each item in the response array is a MerchantCatalogSummary object containing the catalog’s key, display name, source URL, current product count, and the timestamp of the most recent index run.
-Use the catalog key from this response as the required catalog field when calling POST /products/search.
+Omit catalog from POST /products/search to search all returned catalogs, or pass a catalog key to restrict search to one catalog.

 Request